dpalomar/vagrant-nodeweb/README.md

 ### After save a document in vim the terminal freezes

 * Yep, If you use CTRL+S (as many editors use ) to save documents, you freeze the terminal.
-On Unix systems this occurs with this shorcut.
+On Unix systems this occurs with this shortcut.
 Please use CTRL+Q to back the terminal to live.